retico-team/retico-facedetection/README.md

 ### How do I get set up? ###

-*Object Detection (YOLOv4)
+Ensure that Object Detection (YOLOv4) is set up
-Clone the https://github.com/yuto3o/yolox repo and set
+*Clone the https://github.com/yuto3o/yolox repo and set

-os.environ['YOLO'] = '/path/to/yolo'
+*os.environ['YOLO'] = '/path/to/yolo'

-You will need to download the cfg, weights, and pre-trained weights from https://github.com/AlexeyAB/darknet/releases
+*You will need to download the cfg, weights, and pre-trained weights from https://github.com/AlexeyAB/darknet/releases

 ### Who do I talk to? ###